Daniel217-coder/Hybrid-Forensic-Investigation-Framework/README.md

 ## 16. References / Tools

-Use these references in the README or dissertation as needed:
+We used these references in the README or dissertation as needed:

 - Android SDK Platform-Tools (ADB)
 - Frida